-Ecommerce website security and performance are essential to your retail business’ success throughout the Golden Quarter and beyond.
+Ecommerce website security and performance are essential to your retail business’ success throughout the peak trading period and beyond.
 What steps should you take to ensure you are ecommerce ready?

-2020 continues to be a turbulent year, but the retailers who are thriving amidst the COVID storm are those who have strengthened their online operations.
+These are turbulent times for retailers, but in many cases the retailers who are thriving are those that have strengthened their online operations.
 Online spending has soared to record highs, as increasingly consumers have shopped from their laptops and smartphones rather than venturing into town and city centres.

-We are now entering the Golden Quarter – the vital sales period that can make or break retailers’ years.
-Your retail business’ success this Golden Quarter will be predicated more so than ever on your online presence – the ability for consumers to find you online, navigate your website easily and quickly, and make purchases securely.
+We will soon be entering the peak trading period – the vital sales period that can make or break retailers’ years.
+Your retail business’ success this peak trading period will be predicated more so than ever on your online presence – the ability for consumers to find you online, navigate your website easily and quickly, and make purchases securely.

-In this blog we will explain how ecommerce website security and performance are essential to your retail business’ success throughout the Golden Quarter and beyond, and suggest the next steps you should take to ensure you are ecommerce ready.
+In this blog we will explain how ecommerce website security and performance are essential to your retail business’ success throughout the peak trading period and beyond, and suggest the next steps you should take to ensure you are ecommerce ready.

 Understanding the New Retail Landscape